lassisg/TournamentTracker/README.md

 In this step, we added the code for adding a prize to a database.
 Then we added tha capabilities to add teams (and its members) and prizes to a text file.

+## 17. Programming Step 12 - Tournament Form Wire Up Part 3 (Create Tournament)

+In this step, we added most of the code for creating a tournament.

+In this step, we added the code for creating a tournament.
 [1]: https://www.youtube.com/watch?v=YF-3SpIGkYM&list=PLLWMQd6PeGY3t63w-8MMIjIyYS7MsFcCi